Fact-checked by the CapitalLendingNews editorial team

 | Income-Surge Method | Freelancers with feast/famine cycles | Variable | Accelerates in high months |

-Key Takeaway: The debt avalanche saves the most money on balances above 20% APR, while the snowball builds momentum.
-Freelancers should pick the method matching their debt profile — see the full debt avalanche vs. snowball comparison to identify which cuts more from their specific balance sheet.
+The debt avalanche saves the most money on balances above 20% APR, while the snowball builds momentum.
+Pick the method that matches your debt profile, the full debt avalanche vs. snowball comparison shows which cuts more from your specific balance sheet.

-How Should Debt Payoff Freelancers Handle Windfalls and Dry Spells?
+How Should Freelancers Handle Windfalls and Dry Spells?

 The Windfall Allocation Rule